derneuere/devops-exercise/README.md

 # Excercises to learn DevOps

 Getting Started:
-- you need vagrant
 - all needed commands are in the "Commands" File

 Concept:
-- three docker container: Gitlab, Application with NPM, MongoDB
+- three docker container: Gitlab, Application with Node.js and NPM, MongoDB
 - version control: Gitlab
 - pipeline: Gitlab Ci
 - container: Docker
-- container orchestrator: Kubernetes/Vagrant with Kubespray
+- container orchestrator: MicroK8s
 - local everything
 - complete infrastructure start script/option

 To-Do:
 - Install linux ✓
-- Install Vagrant ✓
 - Install docker ✓
 - Run application locally with dependencies ✓
-- Create dockerfile for the application: one application server/client, make sure it runs
+- Create dockerfile for the application: one application server/client, make sure it runs ✓
 - Find a docker image MongoDB ✓
+- Connect MongoDB with Application
 - Find a docker image for local Gitlab ✓
 - Check the application code into local Gitlab
 - Create with Gitlab CI (Build/Test/Deploy) a image and let it run on a container
 - Create gitlab-ci.yml (build/test/deploy when new version)
-- Fork kubespray
-- Install kubespray with Ansible
+- Install MicroK8s
-- Configure kubespray to fetch own inventory
+- Configure Dockerfiles
-- Configure kubespray to port forward
+- Make it listen to registry
-- create fake domain names in hostfile or whatever FQDNs are
+- create fake domain names in hostfile or whatever FQDNs are (Nginx?)
 - Improve Getting Started Section

 Tech to learn: